PEXANE2/azure-docs.tr-tr/includes/storsimple-install-update4-hotfix.md

     `Start-HcsHotfix -Path <path to update file> -Credential <credentials in domain\username format>`

     Örnek çıktı aşağıda gösterilmiştir.

+    ```output
     Controller1>Start-HcsHotfix -Path \\10.100.100.100\share\ThirdOrderUpdates\ -Credential contoso\john
     Enter Password:
     WARNING: In maintenance mode, hotfixes should be installed on each controller sequentially.
 After the hotfix is installed on this controller, install it on the peer controller.
     Confirm
     This operation starts a hotfix installation and could reboot one or both of the controllers.
 By installing new updates you agree to, and accept any additional terms associated with, the new functionality listed in the release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
 Are you sure you want to continue?
     [Y] Yes [N] No (Default is "Y"): Y
     WARNING: Installation is currently in progress.
 This operation can take several minutes to complete.
+    ```

 3. `Get-HcsUpdateStatus` komutunu kullanarak yükleme ilerleme durumunu izleyin. `RunInProgress` değeri `False` olarak değiştiğinde güncelleştirme tamamlanır.
 4. Yükleme tamamlandıktan sonra, bakım modu düzeltmesinin yüklendiği denetleyici yeniden başlatılır.
 Seçenek 1 olarak oturum açın, **tam erişimle oturum açın**ve disk üretici yazılımı sürümünü doğrulayın. Şunu yazın: